 To start with a tune-up for your bike, you will need to have a proper workspace.
 The workspace should be clean, wide enough, and be able to take some spillage, these spillages are going to be normal when it comes to tune-ups so be ready.

 If you would be using the garage or a driveway then make sure that it is fully cleaned.
-We have some ideas to share with you: A bike stand is a really good choice for when it comes to repairs and tune-ups, consider getting one, would save you a lot of trouble.
+We have some ideas to share with you: A bike stand is a perfect choice when it comes to repairs and tune-ups, consider getting one, it would save you a lot of trouble.